gigascience/gigadb-website/gigadb/app/tools/files-url-updater/README.md

 >Note that due to the need for dropping/restoring the full production database backup before each tests,
 > the acceptance tests take  a long time to run (about 9 minutes on my machine)

-The configuration for unit and functional tests don't need customisation so far.
-But the one for acceptance tests might need adjustments, that's why an example is provided as a ``tests/acceptance.suite.yml.example`` file to copy from.
-Even so, the default values in the example should work out of the box if you've just been following the instructions with no alteration so far.

 >**Warning:**
 >